The Turner Twins: Biography

 They both graduated with degrees in industrial design and technology from Loughborough University in 2011.

 They hold two world records: for being part of the youngest four-man crew to row the Atlantic and the first twins to row any of the world's oceans, after successfully rowing the Atlantic Ocean in 2011–12 as part of the Talisker Whisky Atlantic Challenge.

 Hugo broke his neck aged 17, resulting in a neck reconstruction.
 Following this accident the twins have supported spinal research charities.

 During their expeditions, the twins support and actively take part in medical research studies at King's College London's Department of Twin Research.
 They are also known as the "Adventure Guinea Pigs".

-They have climbed Mt Elbrus allowing King’s College London’s, Department of Twin Research and GlaxoSmithKline’s, Human Performance Lab to conduct research to better understand the effects of high altitude on the human body and the performance of different clothing systems by having one twin wear the replica clothing from George Mallory’s 1924 Everest expedition and the other wear today’s modern mountaineering equivalent.
+They have climbed Mount Elbrus, allowing King's College London's Department of Twin Research and GlaxoSmithKline's Human Performance Lab to conduct research to better understand the effects of high altitude on the human body and the performance of different clothing systems by having one twin wear the replica clothing from George Mallory's 1924 British Mount Everest expedition and the other wear a modern mountaineering equivalent.

 They have reached several centre points known as poles of inaccessibility.